kalbfuss/01memories/README.md

 ### Motion activation

-For motion activation of the display, the *touch button* of the Digital Memories device needs to be coupled to a motion sensor via an automation.
+For motion activation of the display, the *touch button* of the Pyframe device needs to be coupled to a motion sensor via an automation.
 Every time motion is detected, the *touch button* is pressed by the automation.
 Pressing the touch button activates the display and resets the display timeout counter.

 ![home assistant - automation](docs/images/readme/home%20assistant%20-%20automation.png)